Book an appointment using SetMore

-If you are a person who is obligated to pay your ex-spouse a certain amount of spousal maintenance for a certain amount of years, today’s blog post may be of interest to you.
-The reason being is that we are going to discuss the circumstances and details surrounding how and why you may be able to modify or terminate outright your responsibility to pay your ex-spouse maintenance.
+If you find yourself obligated to pay spousal maintenance, this blog post is crucial for you.
+Here, we’ll delve into the circumstances and details surrounding modification.
+We’ll explore how and why you may be able to modify or terminate outright your responsibility to pay your ex-spouse maintenance.
+This discussion also includes strategies on how to avoid spousal support altogether.

 Let’s start with the most straightforward part of our discuss.
 You have no obligation to pay spousal maintenance if your ex-spouse passes away.
-Second, your estate has no obligation to pay spousal maintenance if you pass away during the time that you are obligated to pay.
+If you pass away while still obligated to pay spousal maintenance, your estate is not required to continue payments.
 Last, if your ex-spouse re-marries then your obligation to pay spousal maintenance likewise ceases.
-Now that we have the certainties established, let’s discuss some topics that can be a little more difficult to wrap our heads around.
+Let’s now delve into some topics that may be more challenging to comprehend.

 What if your ex-spouse begins to live with another person?

 One day you find out from a mutual friend that your ex-wife has moved in with a boyfriend.
-This comes as news to you since you hadn’t had the opportunity or desire to keep up with the goings on of your ex-spouse.
-Your mind immediately goes to the spousal maintenance issue.
-It’s not fair that you should still have to pay money to your ex-spouse if she is getting helped financially by another person.
+This revelation comes as a surprise, as you hadn’t been keeping up with the affairs of your ex-spouse.
+Your immediate concern turns to the matter of spousal maintenance.
+It seems unjust to continue payments to your ex-spouse if they receive financial support from another.

 A family court in Texas can terminate your obligation to pay spousal maintenance under these circumstances.
-If your spouse is found by a court to have been cohabitating with their significant other on a permanent basis then that is basically all that is needed to terminate your obligation to pay spousal maintenance.
+If a court determines that your spouse has been cohabitating with their significant other on a permanent basis, this is typically sufficient grounds to terminate your obligation to pay spousal maintenance.

 How can the obligation to pay spousal maintenance be modified?

-The specific amount of spousal maintenance that you are obligated to pay in your final decree of divorce can be modified or reduced.
+You can modify or reduce the specific amount of spousal maintenance stated in your final decree of divorce.
 You must first file a motion to modify in court and present evidence to justify your request.
 A substantial change in circumstances would need to be shown by you, the moving party.
-You should also be aware that your ex-spouse cannot file a counter motion to increase the amount of support to be paid.
+Also, your ex-spouse cannot file a counter motion to increase the amount of support to be paid.
 Likewise, an independent motion to modify cannot be filed by her asking for an increase in spousal maintenance.
 The reason being is that spousal maintenance can only be modified downward and cannot be modified upward.

-You would need to file your modification lawsuit and have it served upon your ex-spouse just like any other type of civil lawsuit in Texas.
+You would need to file your modification lawsuit.
+Then have it served upon your ex-spouse just like any other type of civil lawsuit in Texas.
 Notice is needed prior to a hearing on the matter.
 Your spouse would need to file an answer with a specific period of time.
-Once service has been achieved, you can proceed to a hearing where both you and your ex-spouse can present evidence as to why the spousal maintenance should either be decreased or be maintained at its current level.
+Once service has been achieved, you can proceed to a hearing.
+It’s where both of you can present evidence as to why the spousal maintenance should be decreased or maintained.

-The standard of evidence utilized in a Texas modification case is that you must show that a substantial change in circumstances has occurred since the last time you were in court.
+In a Texas modification case, you must demonstrate a substantial change in circumstances since your last court appearance.
 That change could have occurred in your life or in that of your ex-spouse.
-A comparison will be made by the court between your financial circumstances then and now, as well as the financial circumstances of your ex-spouse then and now.
+The court will compare both your financial circumstances then and now to assess the change.

 Can your ex-spouse try to get an order granting her spousal maintenance after the divorce has occurred?

 This is a concern that I have run into from time to time.
-Basically, the question involves whether or not it is possible for an ex-spouse to go back to the divorce court in an attempt to get spousal maintenance ordered after the divorce has already occurred.
+The question boils down to whether an ex-spouse can return to divorce court to request spousal maintenance after the divorce is finalized.
 Essentially, can your ex-spouse get a second bite at the apple when it comes to getting spousal maintenance ordered?

 I can understand why a person would try to do so.
 Imagine getting a divorce and only having worked a few times off and on over the past years during the marriage.
 If your ex-spouse finds a job quickly but is then laid off, she may be in a desperate position.
 Or, even worse, your ex-spouse may suffer a physical or mental disability that prevents her from working.